Contact level demand capture.

 A contact-level intent platform tells you which specific job titles at which companies are showing interest.
 Not "Acme Corp is in-market."
 The Director of Marketing at Acme Corp has been researching B2B advertising platforms for the past 14 days.

 These contacts were interested before you did anything.
 They're solution-aware.
-They know the problem, they know solutions exist, they're comparing options right now.
+They know the problem, and they're comparing options right now.

 First-party intent signals.